-In planning and performing our audit of the consolidated financial statements, we considered JSI Research and Training Institute, Inc. and its affiliate's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of JSI Research and Training Institute, Inc. and Affiliates' s internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.
+In planning and performing our audit of the consolidated financial statements, we considered JSI Research and Training Institute, Inc. and its affiliate's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the effectiveness of JSI Research and Training Institute, Inc. and Affiliates's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the organization's internal control.